 - 8-24 months: No more than 3 hours total nap time.

 4. Not enough awake time during the day.

-We come back to the balance of sleep and awake time in a 24-hour period.
-If your baby does not get enough awake hours during the day, their body will try and make up for it during the night.
+We return to the balance of sleep and awake time in a 24-hour period.
+If your baby does not get enough awake hours during the day, their body will try to make up for it at night.
 This presents as long periods of time awake in the night or those lovely early morning wakings.